pbanaszkiewicz/Vim-dotfiles/README.md

 Installation
 ------------

-Clone this repository to your HOME dir, e.g.:
+Clone this repository anywhere, for example to your HOME dir:

     git clone https://github.com/pbnan/Vim-dotfiles.git $HOME/vimconfig

 Then run `install.sh` from within `$HOME/vimconfig` directory.

-If you are going to use Python syntax checking on-the-fly, you ougth to install Python package `pyflakes` (http://pypi.python.org/pypi/pyflakes)
+If you are going to use Python syntax checking on-the-fly, you ougth to install Python package `pyflakes` (http://pypi.python.org/pypi/pyflakes).
+You don't need to include pyflakes in every virtualenv you make, it's enough to keep it in site-packages.

 If you are going to display functions, variables, classes, class methods and so on, you ougth to install `ctags` package for your distribution.